nerdschoolbergen/shellscripting/assignment.md

 #!/bin/bash
 #above line is the shebang which makes it executable with ./script.sh
 #make sure to set permissions so that your user can execute the file (chmod u+x)

 pwd

-#magic oneliner that moves you to the dir of the script file
+#magic oneliner that moves you to the dir of the script file:
 cd "$( dirname "${BASH_SOURCE[0]}" )"

 pwd

 # " evaulates the contents
 # ' does not evaluate the contents inbetween.
 Test with
 #param=hey